 Even thought the world didn’t end this year, 2012 is about to finish, and it’s the time for another insightful end-of-the-year blog post, where I take the time to review the best of my blog, my accomplishments of the year, and more importantly, it’s when I start to think about the path I’m laying down for the upcoming year.

 Surely this year was not limited just by the two articles I mentioned above.
-Many other posts were very popular, here’s a list of what people most read on my blog during 2012:
+Many other posts were very popular, here’s a list of what people most read on my blogs during 2012:

 - Modern Vintage Logo Design Inspiration